YoshuaKN/kelasku/README.md

     | time_end | Required, Value = date format H:i (example : 13:00), This value must bigger than time_start. |
 - Rules :
     - Must Authenticated.
+    - User must already be registered in the course.
     - Must be a teacher.
+    - Must be the course owner.

 ### Delete a course
 - Method : DELETE.
 - URL : /api/courses/{course_id}
 - Rules :
     - Must Authenticated.
+    - User must already be registered in the course.
     - Must be a teacher.

-### Enroll a course
-- Method : POST.
-- URL : /api/courses/{course_id}/enroll
-- Rules :
-    - Must Authenticated.
-    - User must already be registered in the course.
+    - Must be the course owner.

 ### Get course status (open/close)
 - Method : GET.